codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/cd-examples/trigger-a-k8s-deployment-from-docker-registry.md

 max-width="90%"
 %}

-Note that for the trigger mechanism to take place, you will need to [add a DockerHub registry trigger]({{site.baseurl}}/docs/pipelines/triggers/dockerhub-triggers/#create-a-new-dockerhub-trigger) to the pipeline.
+Note that for the trigger mechanism to take place, you will need to [add a Docker Hub registry trigger]({{site.baseurl}}/docs/pipelines/triggers/dockerhub-triggers/#create-a-new-dockerhub-trigger) to the pipeline.

  `codefresh-CD-pipeline.yml`
 {% highlight yaml %}